-There are a couple different ways for you to access and use Mendeley.
-The following links will lead you to each where you can decide which works best for you.
+There are a few different ways for you to access and use Mendeley.
+Each link will lead you to the appropriate site when you decide which works best for you.

 Download Mendeley Desktop: this is the actual program that allows you to organize PDFs and sync to your online account.
-It is compatible with Windows (XP, Vista, or 7), Mac (OS X 10.5+) and Linux.
+It is compatible with Windows (7, 8.1 and 10), Mac (OS X 10.10 and 10.11) and Linux.

 Mendeley Online: from here you can sign into your account, import citations straight from databases, access your libraries from anywhere, and sync to your Mendeley Desktop.